TinfFoil/dit_learning_python/01_the_basics/README.md

 1.2.2 Basic operations

 The slides for module 1.2 are here.
 Follow this [link](https://colab.research.google.com/drive/1-WpX_L4wBaPfbZApkhhtwo7j1yG49JNF?usp=sharing) for the jupyter notebook.
+The lesson is available [here](https://youtu.be/Omp72RoNdU0)